-1. The 5G mobile network management system will if this potential requirement is concluded to be pursued, according to mobile network operator policy expose standarized interfaces to authorized third parties that provide the ability to initiate and terminate requests for monitoring including the configuration of the monitoring (e.g. monitoring interval, measurement period granularity, location of interest, etc.)
+1. The 3GPP mobile network management system will if this potential requirement is concluded to be pursued, according to mobile network operator policy expose standardized interfaces to authorized third parties that provide the ability to initiate and terminate requests for monitoring including the configuration of the monitoring (e.g. monitoring interval, measurement period granularity, location of interest, etc.)

-2. The 5G mobile network management system will if this potential requirement is concluded to be pursued, according to mobile network operator policy expose standardized interfaces to authorized third parties that provide a mechanism for the mobile network operator to send reports containing required performance metrics measurements to the DSO.
+2. The 3GPP mobile network management system will if this potential requirement is concluded to be pursued, according to mobile network operator policy expose standardized interfaces to authorized third parties that provide a mechanism for the mobile network operator to send reports containing required performance metric measurements to the DSO.
 The measurements in these reports are provided in a form such that it will be possible to ascertain the number of measurements made as well as to calculate the standard deviation of those measurements, in order to aid in the interpretation of the reported measurement.

-3. The 5G mobile network management system will if this potential requirement is concluded to be pursued, support the following performance metrics to monitor information according to the associated configuration:
+3. The 3GPP mobile network management system will if this potential requirement is concluded to be pursued, support the following performance metrics to monitor information according to the associated configuration: